 PhilPapers is a comprehensive index of the literature in philosophy.
 It uses state-of-the-art technology to monitor all online sources of research content in the discipline, including journals, books, personal pages, and open access archives.
-Its index currently includes over half a million books and articles.
+Its index currently includes over 1.7M books and articles.

 The contents of PhilPapers' index are curated and organised by volunteer editors.
-Over five hundred academics currently curate approximately five thousand topics on PhilPapers.
+Over six hundred academics currently curate approximately five thousand topics on PhilPapers.

 |PhilEvents is a calendar of academic events and calls for papers in philosophy around the world.
 PhilEvents enables academics to monitor upcoming events based on combinations of geographic and thematic criteria.
 PhilEvent was launched in November 2011.
 Its development has been funded in part by a JISC grant under the Geospatial Programme and the School of Advanced Study, University of London.|